cloudmesh/client/docs/source/man/man.rst

     key delete NAME

          deletes a key.
-In yaml mode it can delete only key that are not saved in mongo
+In yaml mode it can delete only key that are not saved in the database

+    key rename NAME NEW

+         renames the key from NAME to NEW.